📥 Download raw

 f₀[ n ]≡ x = lookupMaybe cur n just x

-To talk about the generic sequence f₀, which only really exists in the forcing extension, from the point of view of the base universe, we need to keep track of the current approximation and be prepared to let the current approximation evolve to a better one.
+The generic sequence f₀ exists a single entity only in the forcing extension.
+To talk about it from the point of view of the base universe, we need to keep track of the current approximation and be prepared to let the current approximation evolve to a better one.

 For instance, here is how we express that f₀ is defined on every input (even though no single finite approximation is):